 Can you ever go wrong with a white shirt and blue jeans?
 What about with a black blazer and corduroy pants?
 Of course not!
 French women don’t hesitate to invest in the finest luxury pieces for their wardrobes.

 The great thing about wearing timeless pieces is that you don’t have to think too much about it.
 Go for neutral colors and simple clothes and get on with your day.
 If you think that’s a little too simple for you, you can always add a French twist to your outfit.
-We’ll talk about that down below.
+Here are the best French fashion investments to make.

 Stick to Neutral Tones in Your Wardrobe